-- Press the ▲▼ buttons to select [New Images].
+- Press the ▲▼ buttons to select [New Images]. - If the screen on the left is not showing, press the w button.

 Transfer images.

 - Press the An button. - All images not previously transferred will be transferred to the computer. - After the transfer finishes, turn off the camera and unplug the cable. - For further operations, refer to the Software Starter Guide.